-The Plan, developed in accordance with current state and federal rules and regulations governing local hazard mitigation plans, will be adopted by the Chittenden County Regional Planning Commission and by each participating jurisdiction in accordance with the authority and powers granted to participating municipalities.
+The Plan, which was developed following current state and federal rules and regulations governing local hazard mitigation plans, will be adopted by the Chittenden County Regional Planning Commission and by each participating jurisdiction with the authority and powers granted to participating municipalities.
 This point will be reiterated in Section 7 to emphasize its importance.